-- (iii) depreciation; and - (iv) the value of pipeline assets disposed of since the commissioning of the pipeline. - (2) If an access arrangement period follows immediately on the conclusion of a preceding access arrangement period, the opening capital base for the later access arrangement period is to be: - (a) the opening capital base as at the commencement of the earlier access arrangement period (adjusted for any difference between estimated and actual capital expenditure included in that opening capital base);
+- (iii) depreciation; and - (iv) the value of pipeline assets disposed of since the commissioning of the pipeline. - (2) If an access arrangement period follows immediately on the conclusion of a preceding access arrangement period, the opening capital base for the later access arrangement period is to be: - (a) the opening capital base as at the commencement of the earlier access arrangement period adjusted for any difference between estimated and actual capital expenditure included in that opening capital base.
+This adjustment must also remove any benefit or penalty associated with any difference between the estimated and actual capital expenditure;